dlccyes/imgur-migrate/README.md

 sh install.sh
 ```

-See available commands (may take a while when running first time)
+See usage (may take a while when running the first time)

 ```
-imgur_migrate -h
+imgur-migrate -h
 ```

 Run it against the current directory

 ```
-imgur_migrate
+imgur-migrate
 ```

 Or run it against a specific directory

 ```
-imgur_migrate <path/to/your/directory>
+imgur-migrate <path/to/your/directory>
 ```

 Or run it against a specific file inside a directory

 ```
-imgur_migrate <path/to/your/directory> <filename>
+imgur-migrate <path/to/your/directory> <filename>
 ```

-You can tset it on the example directory in this repo.
+You can test it on the example directory in this repo.

 ```
-imgur_migrate example
+imgur-migrate example
 ```

 ## Limitations